LucaFabri99/3HW-ADM-Fabri.Dinino.Aur/README.md

 * For the data scapping was used **final_dataset.csv**, a dataset we built with the required information in order to deal with more practical operations;
 * For the search engine were used **vocabulary.txt**, **inverted_index.txt** and **tfidf_inverted_index.txt**, the pre-processed documents during search engines;
-* For the command line were produced **CommandLine_result.png**, a screenshot of the results obtained in output, and were used **final_dataset.tsv**, a dataset in tsv format used for the command line.
+* For the command line were produced **CommandLine_result.png**, a screenshot of the results obtained in output, and were used **final_dataset.tsv**, a dataset in tsv format used for the command line;
 * For the heoretical question were produced **TQ_final_output.txt**, in order to allow a better visualization of the result.

 ### 2. `main.ipynb`